 Technical and Professional Communication Certificate

-The Technical and Professional Communication Certificate is available to English majors and students in other major discipline areas, and is particularly appropriate for students in STEM who would like to add credentials in Technical and Professional Communication to their transcripts.
+The Technical and Professional Communication Certificate is available to all students with majors and minors outside the English Studies department and is particularly appropriate for students in STEM who would like to add credentials in Technical and Professional Communication to their transcripts.
 The elective courses invite students to hone their writing in one of several courses designed to offer students a taste of what a 21st-Century technical and professional communication professional can expect.
 Students are then expected to put their skills to work in one of two capstone courses designed to give them experience as writers, editors, or tutors.

 Specific course requirements for the Technical and Professional Communication Certificate can be found here.

 Students interested in pursuing a minor in medieval literature are encouraged to look into the Medieval Studies minor offered through the Institute for Medieval Studies.